COVID-19 Vaccine/Booster Documentation

 - Submit your vaccine documentation using the instructions at the top of this site.

-- Consider getting a COVID-19 booster dose if it has been 5 months since you completed your vaccine regimen, or 2 months since your J&J vaccine.
-Booster shots are required for all eligible students by Jan 24, 2022, or within 30 days of becoming eligible.
+- Get a COVID-19 booster dose if it has been two months since you completed your primary vaccine regimen (second dose of Pfizer or Moderna or single dose of J&J).
+One booster dose is required for all students within 30 days of becoming eligible.

-- You must still comply with public health measures to help reduce transmission of COVID-19, including physical distancing, mask wearing, and hand hygiene.
+- You must still comply with any current public health measures to help reduce transmission of COVID-19, which may include physical distancing, mask wearing, and hand hygiene.

-- If you develop any symptoms of illness (fever, chills, body aches, headache, congestion, sneezing, sore throat, cough, loss of taste or smell, vomiting, or diarrhea), please quarantine and contact Student Health for evaluation and possible COVID testing.
-Although it is unlikely, it is still possible to contract COVID even if you are fully vaccinated/boosted.
+- If you develop any symptoms of illness (fever, chills, body aches, headache, congestion, sneezing, sore throat, cough, loss of taste or smell, vomiting, or diarrhea), please obtain a COVID-19 test or call Student Health for testing and evaluation.